goyalpramod/goyalpramod.github.io/_blogs/web_development_for_MLE.markdown

 > So, a function can do a useful job by itself and also carry a bunch of other functionality in properties.

 ## Day 5

+I learned about the following topics.
+But I have a feeling they aren't really helpful in webd.
+But rather very specific JS things.
+Future will tell if I am correct as I build projects.

+> Scheduling: setTimeout and setInterval
+> Decorators and forwarding, call/apply
+> Function binding
+> Arrow functions revisited

+> arrows functions have no this, it takes it from outside. (whichever scope comes first)

+> Arrow functions:
+>
+> Do not have this
+> Do not have arguments
+> Can’t be called with new
+> They also don’t have super, but we didn’t study it yet.
+We will on the chapter Class inheritance

+> In JavaScript, all objects have a hidden [[Prototype]] property that’s either another object or null.
+> We can use obj.__proto__ to access it (a historical getter/setter, there are other ways, to be covered soon).
+> The object referenced by [[Prototype]] is called a “prototype”.
+> If we want to read a property of obj or call a method, and it doesn’t exist, then JavaScript tries to find it in the prototype.
+> Write/delete operations act directly on the object, they don’t use the prototype (assuming it’s a data property, not a setter).
+> If we call obj.method(), and the method is taken from the prototype, this still references obj.
+So methods always work with the current object even if they are inherited.
+> The for..in loop iterates over both its own and its inherited properties.
+All other key/value-getting methods only operate on the object itself.

+> The basic class syntax looks like this:
+>
+> class MyClass {
+>   prop = value; // property
+>
+>   constructor(...) { // constructor
+>     // ...
+>   }
+>
+>   method(...) {} // method
+>
+>   get something(...) {} // getter method
+>   set something(...) {} // setter method
+>
+>   [Symbol.iterator]() {} // method with computed name (symbol here)
+>   // ...
+> }
+> MyClass is technically a function (the one that we provide as constructor), while methods, getters and setters are written to MyClass.prototype.
+>
+> In the next chapters we’ll learn more about classes, including inheritance and other features.
  -->